 Any resulting subcontract under this program will include terms and conditions required by the US Government as well as those required by virtue of the program's association with the DRIVE Consortium.
-The latter terms and conditions are non-negotiable.

 8.1 Intellectual Property (IP)

 8.1.1.
 Intellectual Property Rights for any work performed on this project will be subject to the terms and conditions specified within the DRIVE Consortium Membership Agreement, Section 4 "Intellectual Property Rights and Access".